BairagiSaurabh/Project-I-Recommendation-system-Amazon/README.md

 ## Results

-- Although we get approximately similar recommendations by both the Models I & II, the execution time for Model I is much more than Model II.
+- Although we get approximately similar recommendations by both the Models I & II, the execution time for Model II is much less than Model I.
-- Below is snapshot of the execution time:
+- Below is a snapshot of the execution time:

 ⚪ For Title Similarity:
 ![3](time1.PNG)